Manvijay/stats-o-score/README.md

 ## **Overview:-**
 Our goal is to make an Android App by the name "Stats-o-Score" that will provide a new vision to the sports app category.
-Usually sports app tick few important boxes, like provide

-s for players or provide scores of matches.
-However, we plan on adding some twist to that and add a sort of minigame in the app, which will be a kind of battle arena where the user can compare two players and see which one comes to the top.
-Our app will currently only focus on one sport i.e. "soccer" (because we are very passionate about the game!!).
+Usually sports app tick few important boxes, like providing stats for players or provide scores of matches.
+However, we plan on adding a new dimesnion  to that and add a sort of minigame within the app, which will be a kind of battle arena.
+Here, the user can compare two players and see which one comes on top.
+Initially this app will focus on one soccer and we plan on adding more sports later.

 ## **MVP:-**
 **The following are the main goals of our app that we plan on completing before the end of CSE442 semester :-**